Penny Simmonds: Early life and career

 Simmonds was born in Southland and grew up in Riversdale and Te Tipua.
 She attended Gore High School and received a Bachelor of Science from the University of Otago.
 She served in the New Zealand Territorial Force for several years.

 Simmonds was the chief executive of the Southern Institute of Technology (SIT) from 1997 to October 2020.
 During this time she implemented SIT's Zero Fees Scheme.
 She took leave from 29 June 2020 in order to focus on her political campaign, with deputy chief executive Maree Howden acting in her place.
 Upon her election to parliament she resigned her position with SIT.

 Simmonds has had a close working relationship with Invercargill Mayor Tim Shadbolt, as evidenced by him consulting with her during the 2010 Invercargill mayoral election.
 Shadbolt attended her 2020 election night party, for which he received criticism from city councillor and former Labour MP Lesley Soper for listing it as an official mayoral engagement.

 She has been a director of the Southland Museum and Art Gallery and a board member of the Southland District Health Board.

 Political career

+2020 general election

 Simmonds was selected as the National Party candidate for Invercargill in May 2020 following Sarah Dowie's decision to retire.
 Dowie had originally been selected to run again in September 2019.
 Simmonds had been rumoured as a potential candidate for about fifteen years prior.

 Key points of Simmonds' campaign were opposing the merging of New Zealand's polytechnics and keeping the Tiwai Point Aluminium Smelter open.
 During the brief National Party leadership of Todd Muller, Simmonds felt so frustrated at the lack of communication that she began instead talking to Botany candidate Christopher Luxon, seen as a potential future party leader.